-The big difference between these early models and the famous Space Echos is the transport type, which on the RE-100 and RE-200 uses the Sony RE endless loop tape cartridges.
-The transport on both my units is stable, steady and reliable, but it tends to be a bit noisy (mechanical noise coming from the cartridge and motor.
+The big difference between these early models and the famous 101/201 Space Echos is the transport type, which uses Sony RE tape cartridges.
+The transport is stable, steady and overall reliable, but it tends to be noisy, with lots of mechanical noise coming from the cartridge and motor.

 Technical Info / Service Notes

 |Sony RE tape cartridge (some transition models feature a free-running tape like the RE-101 / 201)

 | 6-position dial (RE-100)

 12-position dial (RE-200)

 |5 (mic x 2, instrument, line in, from PA)

 |1 (with high/mid/low switch)

 |Yes, using 'from PA' input

 |Standby switch disengages pinch roller from capstan

 |2 (treble, bass)